-Our body make use of the minerals presented in colloidal form that we often get from plants for the proper functioning.
-Minerals act as essential catalysts without which vitamins, enzymes and other nutrients cannot perform their tasks.
+Our body makes use of the minerals presented in a colloidal form that we often get from plants for proper functioning.
+Minerals act as essential catalysts without which vitamins, enzymes, and other nutrients cannot perform their tasks.
 However, in our time, because of cultivation methods, deficiencies in colloidal minerals are felt in the soil.
 Which means that it is more difficult for us to get these mineral nutrients from our diet.

 So supplementation is a good way to get optimal levels of these nutritionally important minerals.

 Colloidal minerals, also known as bioelectric minerals are ancient mineral nutrients extracted from shale deposits formed by the decomposition of prehistoric plant life.
 Historically, some Native American tribes used clay as a medicine.

 The advantage of colloidal minerals compared to conventional minerals